kaffetorsk/arlo-streamer/README.md

 # arlo-streamer
-Python script that turns arlo cameras into continous streams through ffmpeg This allow arlo cameras to be used in the NVR of your choosing. (e.g. [Frigate](https://frigate.video/))
+Python script that turns arlo cameras into continuous streams through ffmpeg This allow arlo cameras to be used in the NVR of your choosing. (e.g. [Frigate](https://frigate.video/))

 The streams will provide an "idle" picture when the camera is not actively streaming.